jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 This term I took cs488 (graphics), cs343 (concurrency), and cs456 (networks).
 Just those three threw me for a loop.
 I wanted to do at least one of the big 3, because it was a long enough journey to reach the upper year cs electives.
 I wanted to challenge myself.
 It was challenging, but graphics is probably the easiest of the big 3 (cs444 compilers, and cs452 trains being the other two).
 I still recommend people taking it for a challenge even if you most likely will never be making a ray tracer or using OpenGL on a low level in your full time work.
 Continuously push yourself.

 Concurrency (cs343) was also a valuable course.
 It is in micro c++, Peter Buhr's custom C++ with concurrency.
 I really liked the course.
 The blog that sparked my interest in it?
 Robert Elder's blog [link](http://www.robertelder.ca/my-uw-journey/).
 You will most likely never use micro c++ on the job, but the concurrency concepts challenge you in a similar way to full time.
 You are given assignment specs 4-5 pages long and you need to decipher the information and do the assignments.
-Details are sometimes murky, you need to clarify things, but that is software engineering once you delve more into it.
+Details are sometimes murky, you need to clarify things, but that is software engineering in a nutshell.

 Networks was just simple and solid.
 Not too much happening but that was probably a good thing with graphics and concurrency taking most of my time.